I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 Successfully distracted, I headed through the kitchen and down the three steps to the door that opened to the lush and private backyard.
 When I flung the door open, the yell of “Surprise!” came all at once with clapping and laughing from the joyful faces of ten of my closest crew gathered around the picnic table.

 Jake suddenly appeared not with cold mugs of beer but with a cake lit with candles.
 My friends, already tipsy, joined in the usual celebratory song.
-Presents were opened and plates of sliced German chocolate cake passed around the table and then, those cold mugs of beer were delivered as promised.
+Presents were opened and plates of sliced German chocolate cake passed around the table and only then, those cold mugs of beer were delivered as promised.
 It was a brilliant night, my friends being folks who knew how to party, the whole affair so joyful and unexpected.
 Fun.
 Warm and fuzzy.
 After everyone left, Jake and I plopped down into the couch and reviewed the night’s highlights.

 “OK, one more thing.
 MY present.
 Wait here,” he said, scampering off to the bedroom returning with a small box in his hand with a pink ribbon wrapped around it.
 My heart skipped a beat as Jake handed me the box.